Theory of topological spin Josephson junctions: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we analyzed an Ising$\mid$XY$\mid$Ising spin link that emulates a topological SNS structure, both analytically and numerically.
-In a nutshell, our results can be summarized as following comparisons:
+In this paper, we analyzed an Ising-XY-Ising spin link that emulates a topological SNS structure, both analytically and numerically.
+Our results are summarized in Table~\ref{Tab:Summary} and as follows:

-(i) Odd vs. Even.
-The iTRS gives rise to the odd-even effect at the lattice level and protect $\mathbb{Z}_4$ ($\mathbb{Z}_2$) fractional spin JE in odd (even) chain sites, irrespective of ZZ-type interactions.
-The resulting texture of spin entanglement highlights the effects of the spin currents carried by JW Majoranas, whose periodicities can be detected by cQED setup through dispersive readout methods.
+(i) Odd versus even.
+The iTRS gives rise to the odd-even effect at the lattice level and protects $\mathbb{Z}_4$ ($\mathbb{Z}_2$) fractional spin JE in chains with an odd (even) number of spins, irrespective of ZZ-type interactions.
+The resulting texture of spin entanglement highlights the effects of the spin current carried by JW Majoranas, whose periodicities can be detected by cQED setup through dispersive readout methods.

-(ii) Lattice vs. Continuum.
-By use of the low-energy continuum theory, we analytically solve out the spectra of ABSs and their fermionic wavefunctions.
-Particularly in the deep topological regime, there can host eTRS that mimics QSH JJs, forming $\mathbb{Z}_4$ fractional spin JE in the presence of Coulomb interactions within the junction, while ZZ-type interactions act like $s_z$-conserving interactions which leads to dissipative trivial currents.
+(ii) Lattice versus continuum.
+By use of the low-energy continuum theory, we analytically solve out the spectra of ABSs and their fermionic wave functions.
+Nevertheless, the aforementioned odd-even effect can only be observed in a discrete lattice but not in the continuum theory.

-(iii) Spin vs. Fermion.
-At the lattice level we identified various symmetries emerging from the spin chain and figure out their electronic counterparts, demonstrating that ZZ-type interactions and NN-type interactions act differently in the many-body spectra.
+(iii) Spin versus fermion.
+At the lattice level, we identified various symmetries emerging from the spin chain and determine their electronic counterparts, demonstrating that ZZ-type interactions and NN-type interactions affect differently the many-body spectra.
 One remarkable result is that although $\mathbb{Z}_2$-periodic current can be broken by local fermionic perturbations, spin $\mathbb{Z}_2$ JEs are robust to local spin perturbations.